auerlab/fasda/README.md

 and will support ChIP-Seq and ATAC-Seq peak data in the future.

-FASDA's abundance estimates are currently about 40% higher than kallisto's, but they are proportional.
-I would assume that kallisto's estimates are more accurate, but the resulting fold-changes are the same.
-This will be explored further when time permits.
+FASDA's abundance estimates are currently about 40% higher than kallisto's, but they are proportional, so the resulting fold-changes are the same.
+This is likely due to higher alignment rates produced by hisat2 in our tests.

 The sample output below is from 14 biological replicates of yeast RNA-Seq data with wild-type and SNF2 mutant conditions.
 The run times included